RichardJohnNowell/Only-Analog-secondhand-records-/README.md

     </li>
     <li> OAR's commitment to updating the listings on the first of every calendar month.
     </li>
-    <li> Registered members will be allowed to reserve listed items for 14 calendar days.
+    <li> Registered members will be allowed to reserve listed items for 10 calendar days.
     </li>
-    <li> Registered members will have a personal secure account that can be changed or deleted.
+    <li> Registered members will have a secure account that they can delete from within the profile page.
     </li>
     <li> Registered members can send a secure message to Only Analog requesting record reservations.
     </li>